Robert Culliford

 Robert Culliford (c.
-1666 - ?, last name occasionally Collover) was a pirate from Cornwall who is best remembered for repeatedly checking the designs of Captain William Kidd.
+1666 – unknown; last name occasionally reported as Collover) was a pirate from Cornwall who is best remembered for repeatedly checking the designs of Captain William Kidd.

 Early career and capture

 Culliford and Kidd first met as shipmates aboard the French privateer Sainte Rose in 1689; there were only six other Britons aboard.
 After the War of the Grand Alliance broke out, Kidd, Culliford, and their British comrades mutinied against a French prize crew, taking the ship from French Captain Jean Fantin and renaming it the Blessed William, with Kidd put in command.
-But in February, 1690, Culliford led his own mutiny and deprived Kidd of his command.
+In February 1690, Culliford led his own mutiny and deprived Kidd of his command.
 The pirates elected William Mason as captain.